Conformal totally symmetric arbitrary spin fermionic fields

-To summarize, our result in \rf{man02-16112012-18} gives decomposition of the on-shell complex-valued D.o.F into non-chiral representations of $so(d-2)$ algebra, while expression for $\nbf$ \rf{man02-16112012-11} gives the total number of on-shell D.o.F appearing in \rf{man02-16112012-18}.
+To summarize, our result presented in relation \rf{man02-16112012-18} provides the decomposition of the complex-valued on-shell D.o.F into non-chiral half-integer representations of $so(d-2)$ algebra, while our expression for $\nbf$ \rf{man02-16112012-11} gives the complex-valued number of on-shell D.o.F of non-chiral fermionic conformal fields appearing in \rf{man02-16112012-18}.